 Other Cats.
 Having to share potties puts many cats’ tails in a twist.
 Do YOU want to “go” after someone else?
 Didn’t think so. ;P Even when properly introduced, some cats want one box for solids and another for liquids.
 By age 19, Seren was not been happy about the interloper, Karma, and for the first time Seren started going outside the box.
 She found a spot behind a big chair, hidden from Karma but with two-way access, and left her “deposits” there.
 So…I got another litter box, cleaned the carpet thoroughly, and installed the new potty where she wanted it.

 Rude Dogs.
 With the new puppy in our lives, Karma-Kat’s comfort means managing Shadow’s access to cat territory, including the litter box.
 We properly introduced them, and they respect and show interest in each other.
-The pup, confined to the kitchen, can’t reach Karma’s facilities in the master bath.
+The pup, confined to the kitchen, can’t reach Karma’s facilities in the laundry room because of the pet gate barrier.
 It’s not unusual, though, for dogs to invade or even snack from litter boxes and that prompts kitty to find other places to “go.”
 And a few dogs want to copy-cat the behavior and the dog uses the cat litter box and hisses off the kitty owner.

 Old Cats.
 As Seren-Kitty grew older, it became more difficult for her to get to the facilities on time.
 She also suffered from arthritis that made it hard to climb in and out of the litter box.
 These are not unusual problems for old cats.
 We offered her a litter box with lower sides, and eventually, provided “puppy pads” for her so she had more opportunity to relieve herself in a hygienic way.
 She nearly lived to be 22 years old, so Seren deserved every bit of help possible.